junedacaya/L-wingSolarPanelInteractiveDisplay/README.md

 ## PCB Design and Soldering and Enclosure

 For this particular project, we dont need to design a new PCB as well as solder anything.
 We might want to find and create a casing for the components.
 I found a basic enclosure for the STM32F401RE only.
-[Nucleo base enclosure](https://github.com/junedacaya/L-wingSolarPanelInteractiveDisplay/blob/master/Electronics/NucleoBox_V1.1.stl)
+Here is the file you need to 3D printed.[Nucleo base enclosure.](https://github.com/junedacaya/L-wingSolarPanelInteractiveDisplay/blob/master/Electronics/NucleoBox_V1.1.stl)

 ## Power Up